KatherLab/LLMAIx/README.md

 - Supports various input formats: pdf, png, jpg, jpeg, txt, csv, xlsx and docx (only if Word is installed on your system)
 - Performs OCR if necessary (_tesseract_ and _surya-ocr_)
-- Extracts (personal) information from medical reports in JSON format (enforced by a grammar)
+- Extracts (personal) information from medical reports in JSON format (enforced by a JSON schema or [llama.cpp GBNF grammar](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md))

 **Information Extraction**: